Lupus & Nutrition: Is There a Perfect "Lupus Diet?"

 Talk to your doctor about whether the DASH Diet is the right nutritional path for you, particularly if you suffer from high blood pressure, cardiovascular disease, or diabetes.

-Have you ever visited Greece, or a surrounding area, and noticed the healthy eating habits of the Mediterranean people?
-Time to check out the “Mediterranean Diet” which gets its name from those countries that are linked to better health and longevity.
+Have you ever visited Greece, or a surrounding area, or watched a travel documentary and noticed the healthy eating habits of the Mediterranean people?
+The “Mediterranean Diet” gets its name from those countries that are linked to better health and longevity.

 The Mediterranean Diet meal plan is high in fruits and vegetables, as well as healthy fatty foods like fish, nuts, and olive oil.
 Research has shown that the traditional Mediterranean diet reduces the risk of heart disease.
 Since cardiovascular disease is the number one cause of death in SLE, it is important to be proactive with protecting your heart.